Vinayk218/News-App-using-.Net-MAUI/README.md

 ### 📧 Contact

-For any queries or support, please reach out to me at [My Mail](mailto:harshag3106@gmail.com).
+For any queries or support, please reach out to me at [Vinay K](mailto:vinay2182001@gmail.com).

 ### 🤝 Contributions